mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ## Credential Endpoint Request Parameters

-The Holder may provide a signed request object containing the `sub` to be used as the subject for the resulting credential.
+The Credential Holder may provide a signed request object containing the `sub` to be used as the subject for the resulting credential.
 When a `sub` claim is present within the request object an associated `sub_jwk` claim MUST also be present of which the request object MUST be signed with, therefore proving control over the `sub`.

-The Holder may also specify the `credential_format` they wish the returned credential to be formatted as.
-If the CI receiving the request does not support the requested credential format they it MUST return an error response, as per [TODO].
-If the `credential_format` is not specified in the request the CI SHOULD respond with their preferred or default format.
-(Note if we are going to have a default we need to specify it or is it at the discretion of the CI to determine this?)
+The Credential Holder may also specify the `credential_format` they wish the returned credential to be formatted as.
+If the Credential Issuer receiving the request does not support the requested credential format they it MUST return an error response, as per [TODO].
+If the `credential_format` is not specified in the request the Credential Issuer SHOULD respond with their preferred or default format.
+(Note if we are going to have a default we need to specify it or is it at the discretion of the Credential Issuer to determine this?)

-When a signed request is not provided the CI will use the `sub` associated with the initial Credential request, where possible.
-If a `sub` value is not available the CI MUST return an error response, as per [TODO].
+When a signed request is not provided the Credential Issuer will use the `sub` associated with the initial Credential request, where possible.
+If a `sub` value is not available the Credential Issuer MUST return an error response, as per [TODO].

 request
 : OPTIONAL.
 A valid OIDC signed JWT request object.
-The request object is used to provide a `sub` the Holder wishes to be used as the subject of the resulting credential as well as provide proof of control of that `sub`.
+The request object is used to provide a `sub` the Credential Holder wishes to be used as the subject of the resulting credential as well as provide proof of control of that `sub`.

 A non-normative example of a Signed Credential request.